 We'd definitely like to show off this crowned jewel front and center for a royal statement.

 For another bedroom look that's totally different in color but on the same page regarding symmetry, consider going colorless.
 Since a bedroom is the space in a home that feels the most personal and relaxing, comfort should be prioritized over style.
 But the two don't need to be in competition either.
 Transforming your bedroom into a sanctuary is all about channeling an environment that inspires and calms you.
 If bright colors overwhelm you or you simply resonate with neutrals more, you can still allow your personality to show through with things like texture, material, wall art, and shape.

 This is a great throw to break up a busy collection of throw pillows.
-On its own on the bed, or in the living room, this pillow can make a room go from chaotic to calm.
+Whether it's on the bed or in the living room, this pillow can make a room go from chaotic to calm.

 Experiment With Texture

 Considering how perfect this little corner is, it's no surprise that interior designer Amber Lewis is the mastermind behind it.
 We love how she turns an unsuspecting corner into a chic little nest.
 A shaggy fur or faux-fur pillow is a great option to stand on its own atop a chair in a lackluster room, in a random nook, or in an entryway that feels empty.
 Its fun texture makes it the perfect way to achieve a wild aesthetic outside of color, print, and shape elements.
 And it doesn't get much softer, so pair it with a blanket to create an extra cozy atmosphere.

 The color wheel seriously pulled through with this combination.
 It may be our new favorite for neutral but high-impact color duos.